 They live in the 'Now' instinctively.
 They cannot live any other way.

 And yet, Mr. Tolle, and many others who act primarily out of Nurturing Instinct, would like to teach them how to live in the 'Now'.

-of those who act primarily out of Nurturing Instinct,
+Those who act primarily out of Nurturing Instinct,

-that they can teach something to someone else
+cannot teach something to someone else

-that they themselves are incapable of doing,
+that they themselves are incapable of doing.

-and that the people they are trying to teach it to,
+And the people they are trying to teach it to,

 are already doing it instinctively.